-At December 31, 2013, we had federal and California net operating loss, or NOL, carryforwards, each of approximately \$17.2 million.
-The federal and California NOL carryforwards will begin expiring in 2029, unless previously utilized.
-At December 31, 2013, we had federal and California research and development credit carryforwards of approximately \$0.5 million and \$0.3 million, respectively.
+At December 31, 2015, we had federal and California net operating loss, or NOL, carryforwards, of approximately \$42.9 million and \$22.9 million, respectively.
+The federal and California NOL carryforwards will begin expiring in 2030, unless previously utilized.
+At December 31, 2015, we had federal and California research and development credit carryforwards of approximately \$1.7 million and \$0.7 million, respectively.
 The federal research and development credit carryforwards will begin expiring in 2031, unless previously utilized.
 The California research and development credit carryforwards do not expire unless limited by Section 382 as discussed below.

-Pursuant to Sections 382 and 383 of the Code, our annual use of our NOL and research and development credit carryforwards may be limited in the event that a cumulative change in ownership of more than 50% occurs within a three-year period.
-We completed a Section 382/383 analysis, regarding the limitation of our NOL and research and development credit carryforwards as of December 31, 2011.
-As a result of the analysis, an ownership change was determined to have occurred.
-We have excluded these tax attributes from our deferred tax assets with a corresponding reduction of the valuation allowance with no net effect on our income tax expense or our effective tax rate.
-Future ownership changes as a result of the closing of this offering and the concurrent private placement or subsequent shifts in our stock ownership may further limit our ability to utilize our remaining NOL and research and development tax credit carryforwards.
-As of December 31, 2013, we had a full valuation allowance against our deferred tax assets.
+Pursuant to Sections 382 and 383 of the Code, our annual use of our NOL and research and development credit carryforwards may be limited in the event that a cumulative change in ownership of more than 50% occurs within a threeyear period.
+We completed a Section 382/383 analysis regarding the limitation of our NOL and research and development credit carryforwards as of December 31, 2015 and as a result of the analysis, an ownership change was determined to have occurred at the time of our initial public offering.
+Future ownership changes may further limit our ability to utilize our remaining NOL and research and development tax credit carryforwards.
+As of December 31, 2015, we had a full valuation allowance against our deferred tax assets.